 Q-Spot Youth Center: Free drop-in center for LGBTQ+ youth ages 13-24 including respite, peer support, advocacy and mentorship, and homeless services including food, clothing, showers, laundry, phone charging, and other supplies.

-Youth Transitional Housing: Transitional housing in 90-day STEP program or 24-months TLP program, or up to 6-months in a Host Home program may be available for 18-24 year old LGBTQ+ youth experiencing homelessness who have been victims of crime.
+Youth Transitional Housing: Transitional housing in 90-day STEP program, 24-months TLP program, or up to 6-months in a Host Home program may be available for 18-24 year old LGBTQ+ youth experiencing homelessness who have been victims of crime.

 Additional Services Available: Crisis intervention, Victim Compensation Assistance, Employment Assistance, Housing Navigation, and Life Skills Workshops.

 These programs are funded in part by the Sacramento County Division of Behavioral Health Services through voter approved Proposition 63, Mental Health Services Act (MHSA), the California Office of Emergency Services (CalOES), City of Sacramento, and private community donors.